stuyam/itty-bitty-ruby/_dafts/2018-03-16-double-negatives.md

   # do something
 end
 ```

+If you find yourself using a `bang`! to negate a call with `.blank?` or `.present?` in it, just remove the `bang`1 and swap the methods.

 In rails there are the `.blank?` and `.present?` methods to determine if a value is nil, false, or an empty string.
 Same goes for enumerables like an array with the `.any?` any `.empty?` methods.